 One of the most important tasks carried out for the Virginia portion of the MTPO area was the work conducted by LENOWISCO PDC and VDOT Bristol District staff members on the development of applications for SMART SCALE projects.
 SMART SCALE is a program that was established by VDOT to allow local MTPOs and local jurisdictions the opportunity to apply for federal and state funds to make prioritized improvements in their area.
 The planning agencies and Bristol District Office staff worked to help cities towns, and counties to apply for various transportation funds offered through VDOT's SMART SCALE process.
 The laborious application process was carried out to assure a fair and objective ranking of proposed roadway and other transportation improvements took place.
 SMART SCALE is based on a scoring mechanism to select projects which are relevant to the Long Range Plan.
 The MTPO and LENOWISCO PDC staff will be at the forefront in assisting jurisdictions in crafting applications, with an emphasis on fine-tuning the language to promote transportation safety and economic development for the Scott County area.
-The anticipated project for the '23 application will be recommendations to improve SR 23 from the Tennessee state line to Gate City.
+The anticipated project for the '23 application will be based on recommendations to provide safer and smoother accessibility in and out of businesses along US 23 from the state line to Gate City ("access management").